Enzyme

 When substrate is in excess, increasing enzyme concentration directly increases the rate of reaction.
 This follows Michaelis-Menten kinetics, where the slope of the velocity curve depends on enzyme levels.

 But once substrate becomes limiting, adding more enzyme yields diminishing returns.
-On top of that, the reaction plateaus at Vmax.
+Think about it: the reaction plateaus at Vmax.
 No amount of additional enzyme can push past this ceiling unless you also provide more substrate.

 Common Mistakes People Make

 Some assume that doubling the enzyme always doubles the reaction speed.
-That’s only true in the low-substrate regime.
+Worth adding: that’s only true in the low-substrate regime.
 Others confuse enzyme activity with enzyme quantity.
 Temperature, pH, and inhibitors can all affect enzyme performance independently of how much you have.

-Another pitfall: thinking enzymes get “tired.In practice, ” They don’t.
+Another pitfall: thinking enzymes get “tired.”
+They don’t.
 But they can denature under extreme conditions, losing function permanently.

 Practical Tips